SQL Server Indexes Interview Questions and Answers

 - If the select statement contains an “ORDER BY” clause also indexes will use.

 NOTE: When SQL Server is searching for information under the database first it verifies the best execution plan for retrieving the data and uses that plan which can be either a full-page scan and index scan also.

 When should we create indexes on a table?

 - We need to create an index on a table column provided those columns are frequently used in where condition or order by clause.

 - It is not advised creating an index on each and every column because a number of indexes can degrade the performance of the database also because every modification we make on the data should be reflected in all the index tables.

 - If all the columns that we have requested in the select clause of the query are present in the index, then there is no need to look up in the table again.
 The requested column data can simply be returned from the index.

 - A clustered index always covers a query, since it contains all of the data in a table.
 A composite index is an index on two or more columns.
 Both clustered and non-clustered indexes can be composite indexes.
 To a certain extent, a composite index can cover a query.

 What is a table scan?
-Or what is the impact of table scan on performance?
+Or what is the impact of table scans on performance?